0x0v1/0x0v1.github.io/content/posts/superbear/superbear.md

 - SuperBear RAT (dumped PE from memory): https://bazaar.abuse.ch/sample/282e926eb90960a8a807dd0b9e8668e39b38e6961b0023b09f8b56d287ae11cb
 - AutoIT process injector: https://bazaar.abuse.ch/sample/5305b8969b33549b6bd4b68a3f9a2db1e3b21c5497a5d82cec9beaeca007630e/

 Generally I think the RAT is pretty trivial and also demonstrated functionality similar to xRAT/Quasar.
-Singature detections for it seem either generic or heuristic, so I'm not sure how much more samples we'll see but Since Kimsuky have utlised that in the past, I am wondering why this seems novel.
+Signature detection for it seem either generic or heuristic, so I'm not sure how much more samples we'll see but since Kimsuky have utilized that in the past, I am wondering why this seems novel.
 Why did they move from using Quasar to something like this?
-Also another question that makes me ponder is the utilisation of AutoIT.
+Also another question that makes me ponder is the utilization of AutoIT.
 There have been recent reports of open-source tooling being used more by other threat groups in NK, is there a connection here?
 Maybe I'm just trying to make something out of nothing but I think it's an interesting point to consider.

 When I get round to it, I'll add some Yara rules here and update this post.

 Ovi